aiadvocates/pytorchblitz/optimizer/optimizer.md

     return -torch.sum(outputs)/num_examples

 ```
-It can then be called just like out of the box implementation above.
+It can be called just like the out of the box implementation above.

 ```python
  loss = myCrossEntropyLoss(model_prediction, true_value)